Allen8838/DontGetKicked-Carvana/README.md

-Code in the kaggle_2024 folder
+See kaggle_2024 folder for code